jaghaimo/starpocalypse/README.md

 #### Example

-Damage ships in markets belonging to all factions, but only in open market:
+Damage pristine ships found in the open market in markets belonging to all factions except the player:

 ```sh
 # shipDamageFaction.csv